MooVC/MooVC/README.md

 While the original MooVC PHP based framework has long since been deprecated, many of the lessons learned from it have formed the basis of solutions the author has since developed.
 This library, and those related to it, are all intended to support the rapid development of high quality software that addresses a variety of use-cases.

-# Upcoming Release v3.1.0
+# Upcoming Release v4.0.0

 ## Overview

-Added additional support for asynchonrous event handling.
+Added additional support for asynchonrous event handling and cancellation.

 ## Enhancements